vismaya14/utilFun/README.md

-# utilFun
-This repository contains NPM Utility Module
+# This package consist of util functions.